 Richland students in this program can choose between one of three degree/certificate options or one of two Continuing Education options:

-- The Travel, Exposition and Meeting Management Associate in Applied Sciences degree can be completed in two years as a full-time student, with specializations in:
+- The Hospitality Exhibition and Event Management Associate in Applied Sciences degree can be completed in two years as a full-time student, with specializations in:

 - Meeting and convention management